 Do you like the on-ear models or the ones with circumferential ear cup pads?
 Opt for the latter if sound isolation and comfort are important.
 The earpads don’t put too much pressure on the ears.
 This enables longer listening sessions.
 The on-ear models are enough if you are not particular about sound isolation.

-Even though headphones don’t have a long warranty, try to buy a model with a minimum of 6 months to the one-year warranty period.
+Even though headphones don’t have a long warranty, try to buy a model with a minimum of six-months to one-year warranty period.
 This will give you some sort of protection against damaged parts.

 Top 10 Headphones for Vinyl Records

 The following are some of the best headphones for vinyl records available on the market:

 - The headband exerts pressure on the head sometimes

 Shure SRH1540 headphones are the best overall headphones for vinyl recorders.
 This high-end model comes with several worthy features and wonderful sound quality.
 These headphones are robust, durable, and lightweight.